You can find answers to the most commonly asked questions about IXOPAY and Payment Orchestration here.

-In an age of globalization and evolving market, merchants mostly use multiple merchant accounts and payment methods to offer their consumers the best payment experience.
+Growing cross-border trade pushes merchants to use multiple merchant accounts and payment methods in order to offer their customers the best payment experience.
 Using a routing engine makes it possible to create and organize payment processing plans according to various indicators such as: adapter's fees and transaction cost (cheapest first, most expensive last), geographical proximity to the next best acquirer or PSP and thus lower overall transaction costs and improved user experience.

 Load balancing to mitigate risk:

-Merchants with high transaction volume can benefit of using a load balancing payment gateway to divide credit & debit card payments and control payment flows across more than one merchant account.
-Load balancing is a great feature to lower the chargeback ratio and mitigate the risk of having funds held by an acquirer.
+Merchants with high transaction volume can benefit of using a load balancing payment platform to divide credit and debit card payments and control payment flows across more than one merchant account.
+Load balancing is a great feature to lower the chargeback ratio and mitigate the risk of having funds held by a single acquirer.

 No, IXOPAY has no influence on the routing decisions.
 The decisions regarding which transactions are routed to which acquirer is always in the hands of the IXOPAY user.
 The IXOPAY platform provides merchants with the tools they need to route transactions based on a set of rules, but the merchant must create the rules themselves.
 Find out more about smart transaction routing here.